bath-bcss/Technical-Labs/docs/UNIX_shell.md

 man <command>
 ```

-Then scroll with the arrow keys, or `d` and `u` for down and up, and the `q` key to exit the man
+Then scroll with the arrow keys, or `d` and `u` for down and up, and press the `q` key to exit the
-page.
+man page.

 Man pages are an essential resource for learning UNIX, and a great quick refrence if you forget
 parameters or flags for a command.

-You can also use man pages to find commands, by unsing the command
+You can also use man pages to find commands, by using the command:

 ```bash
 man -k <keyword>